 Course Director, who will seek either to resolve the problem or to advise you on appropriate next steps.
-(See also 'Student Issues' below).
 If you feel unable to bring these concerns to the Course Director, you should approach the ODID Director of Graduate Studies, Professor Matthew J Gibney, or ask your college advisor for advice on how best to proceed.

-GUIDANCE FOR STUDENTS AND SUPERVISORS
+GUIDANCE FOR STUDENTS AND SUPERVISORS: RESPONSIBILITIES OF THE STUDENT